brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 B’s cross section reveals the answer: the bottom of this valley isn’t basement rock at all!
-It’s the same series of Supergroup strata that could be glimpsed above the Colorado River, from the $Yb through the $Yh to the $Ys.
+It’s the same series of Supergroup strata that could be glimpsed above Phantom Ranch, from the $Yb through the $Yh to the $Ys.